FrantzT/pi-gobo/README.md

 **Note:**
-I have run the sketch on RPi2, which has a bit of struggle to run Processing IDE which is JAVA based.
+I have run the sketch on RPi 3 Model B, which had a bit of struggle to run Processing IDE which is JAVA based.
 To make my life easier I used Processing in Vim https://github.com/sophacles/vim-processing over ssh.
 This significantly removes load from the RPi processor and makes developing in RPi as easy as any other system.
 Applications can be compiled and run directly from the command line.